 Management staff will be paid based on role and experience.

 Non-residential staff will be provided with lunch at centre and receive a £30 per week supplement.

 N.B.1: Please note non-residential places are limited and depend on location.

-N.B.2: There are a limited number of non residential teaching only contracts available in Southbank
+N.B.2: There are a limited number of non-residential teaching only contracts available in some centres.